tacoda/flix/README.md

-# README
+# Flix

-This README would normally document whatever steps are necessary to get the application up and running.
+Flix is a web application that stores information and ratings about movies.

 Things you may want to cover: